cawoodm/weboose/README.md

 ## Development
 If you run this project locally on http://localhost:3001 then you should start the URL http://localhost:3001/?url=http://localhost:3001

-This ensures it ises your local development instance as a baseUrl for loading the OS
+This ensures it uses your local development instance as a baseUrl for loading the OS